Regulations & Compliance

 French civil code and national implementation

 While eIDAS provides the overarching EU framework, individual member states have implemented specific national provisions.
-In France, Article 1367 of the Civil Code reinforces the legal validity of electronic signatures, stating that electronic signatures have the same probative value as handwritten signatures when the identity of the signatory is properly established and document integrity is maintained.
-The French National Agency for Information Systems Security (ANSSI) oversees the supervision and certification of qualified trust service providers, ensuring compliance with both national and European standards for electronic signature legal validity.
+In France, Article 1367 of the Civil Code recognizes electronic signatures with the same probative value as handwritten signatures whenever:

 Legal requirements for valid electronic signatures

-For an electronic signature to be legally valid under EU law, several key requirements must be fulfilled:
+To be legally valid under EU law, signatures must ensure:

 👉 Find out about electronic signature law in the US